I’ll be honest.

 Fiberglass surfboards are the next natural progression once you’ve been surfing for a while.

 These boards have more functionality and are far more responsive.
-Making maneuvers easier and you're able to fit into tighter parts of the wave.
+Making manoeuvres easier and you're able to fit into tighter parts of the wave.

 These boards are perfect for surfing unbroken waves.